Leveraging Local SEO for Real Estate?

 Here are a few quick statistics:

 - Implementing local SEO into your digital marketing plan is 15 to 20 times more of a cost-effective marketing plan than compared with traditional SEO concerning return on investment (ROI).

 Even if you already have done some SEO for your business or real estate brokerage, the new ranking factors that define local SEO differ from traditional SEO especially when it comes down to building links.
-We will outline the most important aspects of local SEO services that will optimize your real estate brokerage and most assuredly will increase your digital presence as well as online traffic to your website.
+We will outline the most important aspects of local marketing services that will optimize your real estate brokerage and most assuredly will increase your digital presence as well as online traffic to your website.

 Local SEO services can even help your bottom line if you don’t have a website by using your Google My Business page along with posting your listing in various directories on the Internet, such as Yelp and Yellowpages.
 These are called citation accounts.
 There are thousands of local citation websites of varying levels of authority.
 These local “links” act as a hub for potential customers to find your business.
 When it comes to choosing a SEO company, make sure they have expertise and proven experience in Local SEO.

 The NAP Factor